 Travel in the past, especially for those forces against their will, wasn’t pretty or glamorous.
 Yet, it offered exposure to different things and the exchange of ideas.
 We still do that today with less violence and death.

 The age of discoverers – stepping up travel in the past

 This is probably one of the most interesting shifts in travel.
 Driven largely by the need for new and expanded trade routes, the discoverers turned travellers.
 This was the time of Marco Polo, Christopher Columbus, Vasco da Gamma and many others.
 They travelled the world, discovering new lands and cultures.

 I always try to imagine what these European must have felt stepping on the shores of the new world, so different from everything they knew.
-Same goes for the native tribes that watched these white men set a foot on their land.
+The same goes for the native tribes that watched these white men set foot on their land.

-In later years, the royals would travel between their various residences or drop by their subjects’ households expecting to be wined and dined.
-As with the Romans, it was the wealthy and the privileged that had the means for mobility.
+The royals would travel between their various residences or drop by their subjects’ households expecting to be wined and dined in later years.
+As with the Romans, it was the wealthy and privileged that had the means for mobility.

 Travel in the past was largely limited to the upper classes.
 Somewhere around the 16th century, the Grand Tour became fashionable for the wealthy and young European aristocrats.
 Somewhat of a throwback to the ideal of the Renaissance Man, the tour provided a level of polish to their education as well as an appreciation of the arts and literature.

 Numerous young men flocked to London, Paris, Venice, Florence and Rome in the name of self-enlightenment.
 They were the early tourists, arriving to admire the local offerings and taking their experience back with them.
 Then the French Revolution came and put an end to the Grand Tour.